gnosis/gp-v2-services/README.md

 ## Solver

-The `solver` crate is responsible for submitting on chain settlements based on the orders it gets from the order book and other liquidity sources like uniswap or Balancer pools.
+The `solver` crate is responsible for submitting on chain settlements based on the orders it gets from the order book and other liquidity sources like Balancer or Uniswap pools.

 It implements a few settlement strategies directly in Rust: